oo2smh/notes/Active/ss-pedac.md

 # 🎪 CIRCUS
 <!--==================-->
 ## _ADT AND DATA STRUCTURE TO BUILDINGS_
 > To give an analogy, I like to think of ADTs as a blueprint for a building.
-The architect thinks about what the building should be: the entryways the exits, etc. However, the building itself is not built. *Data Structures* are the implementation of the concept which is the actual building in reality.
-Lastly, even with the blueprint, there might be liberties taken by the construction company.
-That's likened to the language implementation of each data structure.
+The architect thinks about what the building should be: the entryways the exits, etc. However, the building itself is not built.
+This is similar to ADTS.
+ADTS provide a conceptual basis for what data structures should be without implementing it. *Data Structures*, on the other hand, are the implementation of ADTs.
+It is equivalent to an architect creating a building prototype that adheres to the safety standards and all the key points from the ADTS.
+Lastly, programming languages are akin to decorations placed after the building is created.
+Structurally, the Data Structure (building) all follow the same ADTs.
+However, the decorations (picture frames, paint, etc) differ between programming languages.

 <!--==================-->
 # 🧪 EXAMPLE